- Created on the 12 March, 2017.

 Interleukin-12 (IL-12) is a pleiotropic cytokine which also use to be called natural killer cell stimulatory factor (NKSF) and cytotoxic lymphocyte maturation factor (CLMF), is primarily produced by stimulated macrophages.
 It is a 70-KDa cytokine that is composed of two disulfide-linked proteins (p35 and p40), IL-12p70 is a heterodimer of p35 and p40 subunits and it is a vital cytokine that is secreted by antigen-presenting cells in response to antigenic stimulation.
 Gene expression studies have indicated that both strains of the IL-12 cytokine family can induce high levels of p40 (protein chain that is communal to both IL-12 p70 and IL-23) and p19 (a subunit of IL-23).
 Conversely it was found that only infection with ACT-18HS19 were able to consistently induced the transcription of IL-12 p35 (a subunit of IL-12 p70).

-The minimum detection sensitivity level of interleukin-12 (IL-12 p70) using this human interleukin-12 ELISA kit was approximately 2.0 pg/ml.
-The dynamic assay range for this kit is 7.8 – 500 pg/ml.
+The minimum detection sensitivity level of IL-12 p70 using current human interleukin-12 ELISA kit was approximately 2.0 pg/ml.
+The dynamic range for this assay is 7.8 – 500 pg/ml.

 - Genetic variations in interleukin-12 related genes in immune-mediated diseases.
 J Autoimmun.
 (2012) 39 (4): 359-68.
 Review. van Wanrooij R.L., et al.